cheneyyu/PeakForge/README.md

 This script reads `example/data/metadata.tsv`, runs the full PeakForge pipeline with a default of 16 `multiBamSummary` threads, and stores results under `example/results/`.
-Reproducibility reports are written to `example/results/reports/`.
+The generated consensus (`example/results/2v2/consensus_peaks.bed`) can be passed to future `peakforge` runs with `--consensus-peaks` for consistent peak definitions.

 ### Example 4: 2v2 with existing BAM/peak files